open-sdg/open-sdg/docs/indicator-configuration.md

     * `series`: If specified, the series break will only display when the user is looking at this series.
     * `unit`: If specified, the series break will only display when the user is looking at this unit of measurement.
-    * `label`: The text to display on the annotation.
+    * `label_content`: The text to display on the annotation.
 Defaults to "2030 target".
     * `value`: The value at which to draw the line.
 This number should be between 0 (the left side of the chart) and the number of years minus 1 (the right side of the chart).

 Note that this setting relies on the Chart.js annotation plugin.
 If you would like to tweak any other settings for more site-wide control, you can override the `_includes/components/charts/annotation_presets.js` file.